Doxuno

 TERM

-This Agreement shall commence on March 15, 2026 and shall continue until September 15, 2026, unless earlier terminated in accordance with this Agreement.
+This Agreement commences on March 15, 2026 and continues until September 15, 2026, unless earlier terminated in accordance with its terms.

 5.

-Pre-Existing IP: The following pre-existing intellectual property, tools, and frameworks remain the sole property of Consultant and are excluded from any assignment or transfer under this Agreement: Apex Component Library (React UI framework), ApexAnalytics performance monitoring toolkit
+Pre-Existing IP.
+The following pre-existing tools, frameworks, and materials remain Consultant’s sole property and are excluded from any assignment: Apex Component Library (React UI framework), ApexAnalytics performance toolkit.

 6.